AlexCharlton/site-generator/README.md

 ```

 ### Template expressions, or A Lisp primer
 Now, for the language selection, we want some code that will output a list of links that point to the current page but in a different language. *site-generator* provides a function to do so called `other-languages`.
-To call this function, we need to use a *template expression* which is a set of parenthesis containing the desired expression (written in Common Lisp), preceded by a dollar sign.
+To call this function, we need to use a *template expression* which is a set of parentheses containing the desired expression (written in Common Lisp), preceded by a dollar sign.
 So our language selection will look like so:

 ```html
   <div>$(other-languages)</div>